 Taylor Stitch Winslow Parka

 Taylor Stitch is a go-to brand for guys looking to upgrade their gear in all sorts of situations, from the everyday to the adventurous.
 And the Winslow Parka, luckily for us, can do a bit of both — or a lot of both, depending on how you style it.
-Available for preorder now, the Winslow Parka’s rough-and-ready style starts with the use of a double-sided performance wool beach cloth.
-The nylon and wool blend material is a rare combo that, as Taylor Stitch says, helps put this jacket “over the top.”
+The Winslow Parka’s rough-and-ready style starts with the use of a organic cotton canvas finished in a beeswax for protection against the elements while providing longevity to the garment itself.
+The waxed canvas combined with the blanket lining will keep you warm long after the temps drop below 0 this winter.

 L.L.
 Bean Men’s Mountain Classic Down Parka